 Choosing to undergo any plastic surgery procedure is a very personal, intense decision.
 It can be hard to know when you’re physically and mentally ready to transform your body.
 Many patients often wonder if there is a “best” time or season for plastic surgery.
 And while any time of year can produce great results, winter offers many unique benefits.

-If you’ve been considering a tummy tuck, CoolSculpting®, or other body contouring procedure at our Baton Rouge practice, now may be the time to act.
+If you’ve been considering a tummy tuck, CoolSculpting®, or other body contouring procedure, now may be the time to act.
 Here are a few reasons winter works well for surgery and why you should try treatments during colder weather.

 Why Is Winter the Best Time for Plastic Surgery?